Application

 Gets the resource base path of @application.

-Increases the use count of @application.
+Gets the version of @application.

 Lists the actions contained within @action_group.